deg-skeletor/orko/README.md

 * Sitecore: https://github.com/deg-skeletor/orko-template-sitecore

 ### orko.config.js
-Each platform repo may contain an orko.config.js file, which is comprised of a configuration object.
+Each platform repo may contain an `orko.config.js file`, which is comprised of a configuration object.
 The `hooks` section of this object will define files to be copied, via an array of objects containing `src` and `dest` properties.

 #### Sample orko.config.js file
 ```javascript